chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

     weight = 20
 +++

-Data Lifecycle manages the retention of events, service groups, Chef Client runs, compliance reports and scans in Chef Automate.
+Data Lifecycle manages the retention of events, service groups, Chef Infra Client runs, compliance reports and scans in Chef Automate.
 Chef Automate stores data from the ingest-service,event-feed-service, compliance-service and applications-service in Elasticsearch or PostgreSQL.
 Over time, you may wish to remove that data from Chef Automate by using the data lifecycle settings.